Coordinator and E-SAFETY lead - Mr T. Harraway

 Pupils explore key concepts such as algorithms, sequences and variables and develop skills like problem solving, logical reasoning and debugging.

-ICT is regularly used across the curriculum in a variety of lessons so that children still gain a coverage of general computing skills; for example, word processing, compiling graphical information and using research skills.
+Computing is regularly used across the curriculum in a variety of lessons so that children still gain a coverage of general computing skills; for example, word processing, compiling graphical information and using research skills.

 The children are encouraged to communicate ideas and information in a variety of forms, where appropriate, using equipment and computer software to enhance their learning.